HomeRenewable EnergyWhich Countries Invest the Most In Renewable Energy? 10 Worth Knowing

 Nicaragua

 Wind power is a big deal in Nicaragua.
 It also gets a lot of sun and has a plethora of geothermal activity.
 This combination makes it the perfect place to take advantage of various renewable energy sources.
-Wind and solar are the biggest there now, but geothermal is quickly catching up.
-Currently, the country gets almost half of its power from renewable sources, and that number is expected to climb.
+Biomass leads Nicaragua’s renewable mix, followed by geothermal and wind, with solar growing fast.

 Brazil

 South America has some fantastic wind potential, and Brazil is happy to take advantage.
 The majority of the country’s power comes from hydroelectric, but biomass and wind also give a significant amount of power.
-Solar currently provides pretty little energy, but that sector is also expected to pick up shortly.
+Solar and wind combined now generate 24% of Brazil’s electricity, more than double their share five years ago, making renewables responsible for 88.2% of the country’s total electricity supply in 2024.

 Guatemala